cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 privacy requires that a subset of the Aggregators (typically just one) is honest -- it is possible for the same entity to play more than one role.
 For example, the Collector could also act as an Aggregator, effectively using the other Aggregators to augment a basic client-server protocol.
-It is even possible to have a fully democratic system, where each participant acts as Client, Aggregator, and Collector -- allowing a group of participants to agree on an aggregate over a set of measurements without any participant learning anything about other participants' measurements.

 In this document, we describe the computations performed by the actors in this system.
 It is up to applications to arrange for the required information to be